 In February 2016, the FASB issued an ASU that requires lessees to recognize a right-of-use asset and lease liability on their balance sheet for all leases with terms beyond twelve months.
 Although the distinction between operating and finance leases will continue to exist under the new standard, the recognition and measurement of expenses and cash flows will not change significantly from the current treatment.
 This new guidance requires modified retrospective application and becomes effective for us in the first quarter of 2019, but early adoption is permitted.
-We are currently evaluating this update to determine the full impact of its adoption on our consolidated financial position, results of operations, cash flows and related disclosures, as well as the impact of adoption on policies, practices and systems.
-Based on the preliminary evaluation of our lease portfolio, we believe the largest impact will be accounting for leases for real estate, as we have a large portfolio of leased properties.
+We are currently evaluating this update and subsequent amendments to the original update to determine the full impact of its adoption on our consolidated financial position, results of operations, cash flows and related disclosures, as well as the impact of adoption on policies, practices and systems.
+We have reviewed and selected a new lease accounting system and are currently accumulating and processing lease data into the system.
+In addition, we are currently analyzing our internal control framework to determine if controls should be added or modified as a result of adopting this standard.
+Based on the preliminary evaluation of our lease portfolio, we believe the largest impact will be accounting for leases for real estate, as we have a large portfolio of leased properties that are currently accounted for as operating leases.
 As of December 31, 2017, we had \$1.637 billion of future minimum operating lease commitments that are not currently recognized on our consolidated balance sheets.
 We expect material changes to our consolidated balance sheets as a result of the new standard.

-Other accounting pronouncements issued, but not effective until after March 31, 2018, are not expected to have a material impact on our consolidated financial position, results of operations or cash flows.
+Other accounting pronouncements issued, but not effective until after June 30, 2018, are not expected to have a material impact on our consolidated financial position, results of operations or cash flows.